kellerSepp/my-portfolio/index.md

-##this is just the standard content for now.
+## This is just the standard content for now.
 I will updadte everything as soon as possible.

 first step is to setup the github page